olliivver/olliivver/README.md

 ### Hi there 👋
+<h2>My name is Oliver, welcome to my github!</h2>
 <p>🔭 I’m currently working on Bathrooms Mtl - <a src="https://github.com/Tristan-Giardini/BathroomsMontreal"/> with my buddy Tristan!
-We</p>
+We were bootcamp buddies, and we like doing projects and learning together.</p>
 <p>🌱 I’m currently learning TypeScript, VueJS, and soon Python</p>
 <p>👯 I’m looking to collaborate on any projects that create a better and more accessible world</p>
 <p>📫 How to reach me: olivermercersmail@gmail.com</p>